ericmartihaynes/uniswap-swap-detector/README.md

   - Fired when a Uniswap V3 swap occurs
   - Severity is always set to "low"
   - Type is always set to "info"
-  - Metadata: sender, recipient, pool, token0, token1, fee
+  - Metadata: sender, recipient, pool

 ## Test Data